NYC drug kingpin-turned-federal witness killed in Harlem drive-by shooting

 The crooked friendship between Martinez and Porter was portrayed in the 2002 movie "Paid In Full."
 Rapper Jay-Z was among the producers of the film.

-News of his killing prompted celebration from the family of Porter in Harlem's streets, the Daily News reported.
+News of Martinez's killing prompted celebration from the family of Porter in Harlem's streets, the Daily News reported.

 In accepting a plea bargain, Martinez had confessed to 14 murders, including the 1990 shooting of Porter.
 Weeks later, Porter’s 12-year-old brother, Donnell, also turned up dead after he was kidnapped and held for $500,000 in ransom money.
 In trying to raise the cash, Porter sold off cocaine belonging to Martinez, so Martinez killed him.